 “Yeah.
 I played an audition at the Troubadour.”

 “Yeah.
 This girl, Joan, and her friends were watching.
 I got hard and chased them out the door, waving my dick.”

-“No. The owner said I needed to grow up.”
+“No. The owner said I need to grow up.”

 “Right.
 That dick belongs to me.”

-I noticed several youngish men eying us.
-I smiled, so they came over.
+I notice several youngish men eying us.
+I smile, so they come over.

 “Are you the boys in False Gods?”

 “Yes.
 How do you know about us?
 Page Six?”